revdotcom/reverb-self-hosted/onprem-api/README.md

 #### Queue Environment Configuration

-At least one of the following `Worker` submission queue environment variable is required.
+Following `Worker` submission queue environment variable is required.
 This ensures that the `Gateway` is able to submit transcription jobs.

 | Variable | Type | Default | Description |
 |---|---|---|---|